Rapha-Borges/Rapha-Borges/readme.md

 <blockquote>
   <p><i>
-    <h4> I am a student of Systems Analysis and Development at Uninter.
-I am passionate about network infrastructure, cloud providers, and containers, and I have been working to improve my skills in these areas through personal projects and studies. </h4>
+    <h4> Hello, my name is Raphael Borges, and I am a student of analysis and systems Development at Uninter.
+I have skills in network infrastructure, cloud providers, and containers, with experience in web development using Python, HTML, CSS, Bootstrap, and other technologies. </h4>
   </i></p>
 </blockquote>

 <details>
   <summary>More about me</summary>
-    <h4 align="left">One of the projects I developed was in Docker Compose, where I created a Django application integrated with a database, using Nginx Proxy Manager as a reverse proxy.
-Through this project, I gained skills in container configuration and management, as well as in the creation and management of Python applications. (https://github.com/Rapha-Borges/Django-Portifolio)</h4>
-    <h4 align="left">Recently, I started working on a template project for digital books (ebooks) with support for multiple languages.
-I am using mdbook and its plugins to implement this solution, seeking to offer a more efficient and elegant way to produce and publish digital books in different languages. (https://www.r11s.com.br/modelo-mdbook/)</h4>
-    <h4 align="left">In addition, I have skills in web development with Python, HTML, CSS, Bootstrap, and other technologies, as well as skills in Shell and C. I am proficient in various platforms such as Linux, MacOS, and Windows, and I have skills in configuring web servers such as Apache and Nginx.
-I work with Git, Gitpod, GitHub, and GitHub Actions, and I have experience with databases such as DynamoDB, MySQL, PostgreSQL, and SQLite.</h4>
+    <h4 align="left">I actively contribute to open-source projects, as demonstrated by my work on the development of a command-line interface (CLI) called mdbookcli.
+The purpose of this CLI is to assist in the implementation of books based on mdbook using Markdown files.
+My current work can be seen in open-source projects like py2rs and also in some books from the LINUXtips school training program, including the book "Descomplicando Prometheus".
+For more details, you can check out my projects on GitHub.</h4>
     <h4 align="left">I have an intermediate level of proficiency in English, which allows me to communicate effectively and understand technical documentation.
 Additionally, I have a basic knowledge of French, which enables me to have a basic understanding of the language.</h4>
     <h4 align="left">If you are interested in getting in touch with me, please feel free to send me a message on LinkedIn or through my email.
 It would be a pleasure to talk with you and discuss how my skills and experience can be applied to achieve the goals of your company.</h4>